Home

 Traditionally to check the focus of a camera a picture of a ruler is taken at an angle of about 45 degrees with the camera focused on, for example, the middle of the ruler.
 That is not a reliable way to do it since it is unknown what the auto focus selected as the actual focus area.
 It might have picked a number instead of the desired vertical mark.

-To avoid the problem, I created a custom ruler with a large reference mark and very small calibration marks.
 Further, as a double check, shoot the target from both left and right hand side to make sure everything is consistent.

 A last warning: Make sure the target is really flat when checking the calibration.
 Just hanging it on a wall is no guarantee for flatness.